German Bratwurst and Sauerkraut

 Serve the Brats

 Serve the grilled bratwurst with the German sauerkraut and a dab of mustard.
-You can also load it all up on a soft roll and add some pickles if you like.
-That makes it a very special German Hotdog.
-Don’t forget about the beer, though.
+You can also load it all up on a soft roll and add some pickles to make it a very special German hotdog.
+Don’t forget about the beer, of course!
 It’s Oktoberfest!